cyberholics/HyperTune/README.md

 - Your training dataset
 - Understand hyperparameter tuning in machine learning.
 -
-### Example of how use HyperTune to find the best hyperparameters for  a random forest model
+### Example of how to use HyperTune to find the best hyperparameters for  a random forest model
 ``` from sklearn.ensemble import RandomForestClassifier
 from sklearn.datasets import load_iris
 from sklearn.model_selection import train_test_split